-The department store Liberty has long been associated with Arts and Crafts, so this year the brand is exhibiting a number of exciting works in store – all available to buy directly for the artists during London Craft Week.
+The department store Liberty has long been associated with Arts and Crafts, so this year the brand is exhibiting a number of exciting works in store – all available to buy – as a special partnership with London Craft Week.
 Design-Nation is delighted that after a rigorous selection process 10 of the 16 exhibitors are Design-Nation members.
-In addition to the exhibition, you can attend a fascinating workshop with one of the Design-nation members and contributing artists Majeda Clarke.
+In addition to the exhibition, you can attend a fascinating workshop with one of the Design-Mation members and contributing artists Majeda Clarke.

 The Design-Nation members in the showcase at Liberty are: